hardik-kh/Hardik_Khandelwal-Task-1/README.md

 | OTP Page        | Verification Page          |
 | ------------- | -----:|
 | <img src ="page2-ss.jpg" height = "600" width = "300">      | <img src ="page3-ss.jpg" height = "600" width = "300"> |

+# About the App 🕵️
+After granting the SMS permission to this app <br />
+A four-digit OTP is send to the registered number <br />
+After entering the correct OTP the Registration is sucessful